 Custodial risk is the risk that in the event of bank failure, ISM's deposits may not be returned to it.
 From time to time, certain investment balances maintained by ISM exceed federally insured limits.
-As of June 30, 2010, ISM had cash and short-term investment balances of \$78,556,000 with custodial risk.
+As of June 30, 2011, ISM had cash and short-term investment balances of \$100,886,000 with custodial risk.
 There are no limits on the amount that may be invested in any one financial institution or intermediary.
-The following shows an investment in an issuer that represents 5% or more of the total investments at June 30, 2010:
+The following shows investments in issuers that represents 5% or more of the total investments at June 30, 2011:

-GE Funding Capital Market Services 12%
+GE Funding Capital Market Services 10%

-Wells Fargo Advantage Money Market 72%
+Wells Fargo Advantage Money Market 75%

 Allowance for Loan Losses - Guarantees on student loans originated after October 1, 1993 but before July 1, 2006, provide for a reduced recovery of 98% of loan principal and accrued interest on loans which default.
 Guarantees on student loans originated after July 1, 2006 provide for a reduced recovery of 97% of loan principal and accrued interest on loans which default.
 Accordingly, ISM provides for an allowance for the estimated loss associated with the portion not recoverable.
 This allowance is increased by a provision charged to operations and reduced for losses actually incurred, and is included in the financial statements as a reduction of student loans receivable.
-During 2010, ISM has turned over charged off accounts to a national collection agency.
+During 2011, ISM has turned over charged off accounts to a national collection agency.
 The amount attributable to expected recoveries remains in the allowance.
-At June 30, 2010 and 2009, the allowance for loan losses was \$2,959,000 and \$3,025,000, respectively.